aegiswp/theme/README.md

 `esc_html_e`: The `esc_html_e` function operates similarly to `esc_html__()`, with the added convenience of directly outputting the string, thereby eliminating the need for an explicit echo statement.

 When dealing with simple HTML tags within translatable strings, employing `echo wp_kses_post( __( 'Lorem ipsum <em>Hello</em> dolor sit amet.', 'textdomain' ) );` is advisable.
 This approach not only makes the syntax more transparent for translators but also affords them the flexibility to remove the markup should it prove incompatible with their respective languages.

+These functions serve to bolster both security measures and localization initiatives within WordPress block patterns.
+They ensure that the text is not only secure for display but also readily translatable, thereby accommodating a global audience.

+- **Patterns with images**

 ## Development